athphane/mediacenter-bot/README.md

-# Telegram Bot for qBitTorrent
+# Telegram Bot for your Media Center
 A Telegram Bot based on [Pyrogram](https://github.com/pyrogram/pyrogram)

 I assume you will read this whole README.md file before continuing.